axboe/fio/HOWTO.rst

 	supplied as a value between 0 and 100.

 	The second, optional float is allowed for **pareto**, **zipf** and **normal** distributions.
-	It allows to set base of distribution in non-default place, giving more control over most probable outcome.
+	It allows one to set base of distribution in non-default place, giving more control over most probable outcome.
 This value is in range [0-1] which maps linearly to range of possible random values.
 	Defaults are: random for **pareto** and **zipf**, and 0.5 for **normal**.